Distinguishing $W'$ Signals at Hadron Colliders Using Neural Networks: Abstract

 \section{Abstract}

-We investigate a neural-network (NN)-based hypothesis test to distinguish different $W'$ and charged scalar resonances through the $\ell+\cancel{E}_T$ channel at hadron colliders.
+We investigate a neural network-based hypothesis test to distinguish different $W'$ and charged scalar resonances through the $\ell+\cancel{E}_T$ channel at hadron colliders.
 This is traditionally challenging due to a four-fold ambiguity at proton-proton colliders, such as the Large Hadron Collider.
-Of the neural network approaches we studied, we find a multi-class classifier based on a convolutional neural network (CNN) to be the best approach, where the CNN is trained on 2D histograms made from the transverse momentum $p_T$ and pseudorapidity $\eta$ of $\ell$.
-The CNN performance is quite impressive and can begin to distinguish between hypotheses when the signal to background ratio is above 10\%, with near perfect performance for $S/B\gtrsim $ 60\%.
-In addition, the performance is quite robust against variations in the signal such as the overall signal strength and the decay width of the resonance.
-As a comparison to traditional approaches, we compare our method with Bayesian hypothesis testing and discuss the pros and cons of each approach.
-Finally, by considering the next-to-leading order (NLO) process with an additional jet, we demonstrate that one can generalize the CNN to multi-dimensional histograms by utilizing RGB colors to represent different variable pairs.
-The neural network scheme presented in this paper is a powerful tool that could help investigate the properties of charged resonances and more generally can be applied to many other hypothesis testing situations.
+Of the neural network approaches we studied, we find a multi-class classifier based on a fully-connected neural network trained upon 2D histograms made from kinematic variables of the final state $\ell$ to be the most powerful.
+Furthermore, by considering the 1-jet processes, we demonstrate that one can generalize to multiple $2D$ histograms to represent different variable pairs.
+Finally, as a comparison to traditional approaches, we compare our method with Bayesian hypothesis testing and discuss the pros and cons of each approach.
+The neural network scheme presented in this paper is a powerful tool that can help probe the properties of charged resonances.